Quick Answer

 The Budget Trap

 Budgets fail for a simple reason: they rely on willpower.
 Every single transaction becomes a decision point.
 Should I buy this coffee?
 Can I afford that subscription?
 This constant mental friction leads to what researchers call “decision fatigue.”
 You start strong, then slowly stop tracking.
-A 2023 survey by NerdWallet found that only 36% of Americans actively maintain a monthly budget.
+According to NerdWallet’s 2024 Budgeting and Spending Report, only 36% of Americans actively maintain a monthly budget.
 That number drops even further among millennials juggling student loans, rent increases, and gig-economy income.

 The problem isn’t laziness.
 It’s design.
 Traditional budgets treat money management as a static exercise.
 You assign dollars to categories at the start of the month.
-Then life happens.
-Your car breaks down.
-A friend’s wedding pops up.
-Suddenly your neat categories feel irrelevant.
+Then life happens: your car breaks down, a friend’s wedding pops up, and suddenly your neat categories feel irrelevant.
 You overspend in one area and feel guilty.
-That guilt leads to avoidance.
-Avoidance leads to financial chaos.
-Sound familiar?
+That guilt leads to avoidance, and avoidance leads to financial chaos.

 Budgets Don’t Address Behavioral Gaps